Last Updated on by Admin LB

 Online Mock Tests

-- There are many sites which provide an online mock test of the exam for good preparation.
+- There are many sites that provide an online mock test of the exam for good preparation.

 - You can go through these tests by which you come to know about the question level asked in the exam.

-Be Aware of the Current Affairs is the major point of How to Prepare for CLAT
+Be Aware of Current Affairs is the major point of How to Prepare for CLAT

-- You must be aware of the current affairs because it seems that in exam mostly questions asked based on the current affairs so you must know what is happening in the world.
+- You must be aware of the current affairs because it seems that in exams, mostly questions based on current affairs are asked so you must know what is happening in the world.

-- Current affair will help you in improving the general awareness or knowledge as well as helps in clearing the exam.
+- The current affairs will help you in improving the general awareness or knowledge as well as helps in clearing the exam.

 Solve Previous Year Papers

-- Student must solve previous year papers as they get some hint about the questions asked in the exam.
+- Students must solve previous year papers as they get some hints about the questions asked in the exam.

 - Previous Year Papers come to know about the level or type of questions asked in the exam.